Foods That Help You Sleep: Natural Remedies for Restful Nights

 💡 Pro tip: Combining these foods thoughtfully in your evening routine can have a bigger impact than eating them randomly.
 For instance, a small handful of almonds with chamomile tea, or warm milk with a few walnuts, can create a powerful, natural sleep-promoting combo.

-Including sleep-friendly foods in your nightly routine doesn’t just help you fall asleep faster—it improves the overall quality of your sleep, helping you wake up refreshed, focused, and energized. 🌙✨
+Building a consistent nighttime routine around these foods doesn’t just help you fall asleep faster—it improves the overall quality of your sleep, helping you wake up refreshed, focused, and energized.

 4. Foods to Avoid Before Bedtime 🚫